 - Determine the sequence of the regulatory regions, such as promoters and non–protein-coding regions, defining the functional parts of the genome

-Applications of Cancer Targeted Sequencing Including but Not Limited to:
+Applications of Cancer Targeted Sequencing Include but Are Not Limited to:

 - Selection of genes of interest for a specific cancer